brendanconnolly/BlogPosts/RisingStar/outline.md

 ---
 # Content
-*Mission* ->  Create a body of work to support and demonstrate
+*Mission* ->  Create a body of work to support and demonstrate jupyter and supporting ideas

 - ## Blogs / Articles

+- ## Webinars

 - ## Workshops